 Accommodations in Morocco

 The most commonly used accommodation in Morocco is a riad.
-Riads are family homes when polygamy was still a thing, and a man had to provide housing for his multiple families.
+Riads are family homes often owned by wealthy men who had multiple wives, and thereby provided housing for his multiple families when polygamy was still common.
 These buildings have six rooms or more with a large courtyard in the center, and are usually extremely ornate and centuries old.
 Most of them are listed on Booking.com, although I highly recommend checking on AirBnB where the same riad will be listed for cheaper.
 AirBnB only takes 1% commission whereas Booking.com takes 20%.
 Don’t listen to the ratings on any of those shits.
 None of them I found were accurate.
 I would just go by word of mouth.

 Another option are the hotels, which are gorgeous.
 I think more elaborate than any of the palaces you’ll visit in Morocco.
 But the price tag matches its beauty.
 So unless you’re ballin’ out of control, this may not even be an option depending on budget.